Category Archives

 Could this be the fresh-faced kid my wife had outed the night before as a sex and drug fiend?

 That’s not fair, not to him nor her.
-But the information she’d gleaned from his phone, rightly or wrongly, had included various and sundry information re. his high school girlfriend, their expressions of love/lust, and directions to iniquitous party hideaways in around our small southern Maine community.
+But the information she’d gleaned from his phone, rightly or wrongly, had included various and sundry information re. his high school girlfriend.
+Their expressions of love/lust and directions to iniquitous party hideaways in around our small southern Maine community were plain to see.
 Was this boy still a virgin?
 If not, was he practicing safer sex than his dad had at the same tender age?
 Was he (to paraphrase my own betrothed) respecting this young woman?

 “You need to have a long talk with your son about responsibility,” Sharon had texted me, in conclusion, that night on the deck at Trafalgar.
 With six days, four rounds of golf, five college visits and several hundred miles in the car together, she was right in declaring, “You should have plenty of opportunity.”